Shippable/docs/sources/validate/nouvola.md

         secure: QbUdwdZzHSnFlKPxcsjJMp/qyICw4DPa2+VkqG9G42rYGCIAbecTVdIC933mljlJ1Z+OKhxk2zEevrczi7FxqLR+ts16AtvXHgRgwdmLLWmxX3trjfXDSWXOE5+GNHYmaZOQLm8qQjouogP8Kkx8njYj9Uut4ONaNZUsHvVroVSyfwiPktyKjQP8iEIzaV/Jb1wWwLHsDf1n4GaCcbm1VuloxoNuJkG5VftcnMqULWyN9YeZTxQ43PiflTWFqBHV9hPpbVU+N5Jt1kGfhBlj6FdiIiB69KrXXd/ooBwz7UuuNgPyXEjZtUC0tp0CzZlovnNPBdrMRiZ/yE1ZgbuDbQ==
 ```
 5. You can find the Plan ID in the test plan page, in parenthesis (xxx), next to the test Name in the Nouvola dashboard.
 6. We are going to call a script that executes Nouvola API calls in our runSh job.
-In order to do so, we need to also specify our repository as a resource in the shippable.resources.yml file.
+In order to do so, we need to also specify our repository as a resource in the shippable.yml file.

 ```
+resources:
   # GitHub repo holding scripts to be used in runsh pipeline job
   - name: github-repo
     type: gitRepo
     integration: dr-github # replace with your GitHub integration name
     pointer:
       sourceName: devops-recipes/test-api-nouvola # replace with source code location (e.g. GitHub) where you cloned this sample project
       branch: master
     flags:
       - test-api-nouvola
 ```

-## Call the Nouvola API to execute your test plan in shippable.jobs.yml file.
+## Call the Nouvola API to execute your test plan in your shippable.yml file.
 ```
 jobs: